 The great thing is it’s super adaptable based on whatever’s in season—you could use asparagus if that’s your thing, just about any green leafy thing, broccoli or broccoli rabe, whatever.
 The goat cheese makes a really nice, salty-yet-creamy sauce with the pasta water.
 The komatsuna and arugula added a bite/tang that the kale itself wouldn’t have done.
 And you get your daily complement of veggies and vitamins.
 It also stores well, makes a great lunch.

-And yes, I made a side of sauteed kale to go with it and had a cold, sweet glass of wine…why mess with tradition?
+And yes, I made a side of sauteed kale to go with it and had a cold, sweet glass of white wine…why mess with tradition?